wilsontang06/mock_mme/README.md

 The HSS used while building this testing framework was UW ICTD Lab's CoLTE project.

-The settings that is in the implementation right now relies on these facts about the HSS:
+The settings that are in the implementation right now relies on these facts about the HSS:
 * There are two HSS's running on the local machine on localhost
 * One HSS is running on port 3868 and the second is running on port 3869
 * oai_hss only allows support for one mme (mme.OpenAir5G.Alliance)?